blackmesadev/black-mesa/README.md

 Black Mesa uses [MongoDB](https://www.mongodb.com) as the database and will use it to read and write configuration data, actions and logs.

-Black Mesa also uses [Redis](https://redis.io) for short term variable sharing such as keeping record of CPU/Memory Usage,
+Black Mesa also uses [Redis](https://redis.io) for short term variable sharing such as keeping record of CPU/Memory Usage, Automod Data, etc.

 Black Mesa configuration is in `config.json`, this is where you will store your **Token**, **Mongo DB URI** and **Redis URI**